Intellectual Property: Protecting Myself, My Book, and My Sources

 Of course, “collective wisdom” doesn’t necessarily make something true, but we corroborate our theories based on what we learn.
 And citing the source of our information helps to prove its validity.

 But citing sources has another purpose: Intellectual property is a very valuable asset (and quite frequently, it’s an asset that is covered under copyright law).
 Originating an idea can be as life-changing as inventing a tool.
-And just as inventors can become embroiled in fight over patents, authors can face litigation over their words.
+And just as inventors can become embroiled in a fight over patents, authors can face litigation over their words.

 Copyright Law: A Brief History